aryannpareek/Lab8/README.md

 2. Would you use a unit test to test the “message” feature of a messaging application?
 Why or why not?
 For this question, assume the “message” feature allows a user to write and send a message to another user.

-No. You would be testing individual components of the messaging feature rather than the entire feature as a whole.
-Messaging acts on an application/feature level.
+No. You would have to test individual components of the messaging feature rather than the entire feature as a whole.
+Messaging acts on an application/feature level, so unit tests would not be feasible since there would be many interacting parts.

 3. Would you use a unit test to test the “max message length” feature of a messaging application?
 Why or why not?
 For this question, assume the “max message length” feature prevents the user from typing more than 80 characters

-Yes, since this is a smaller part of a feature which can be tested on its own
+Yes, since this is a smaller part of a feature which can be tested on its own without impacting the application as a whole.
+Since we know what the max message length is, it would be easy to implement and encapsulate in a single test.

 4. What do you expect to happen if we run our puppeteer tests with the field “headless” set to true?